Calverley Close: Revitalising your neighbourhood

 Will I be charged for parking on the estate?

 You will not be charged.
-If you have already advised us you have a vehicle, you will be allocated a parking space within the new development.
+If you informed us that you have a vehicle at the time we held the consultation on parking, you will be allocated a parking space within the new development.

 Will there be enough spaces for visitors?

-The parking design is in accordance with the requirements of Bromley Planners and the Greater London Authority.
-We will be providing spaces for the households who said they had a car when we carried our parking survey.
+The parking design is in accordance with the requirements of Bromley Planners and the Greater London Authority (GLA).
+We will be providing spaces for the households who said they had a car when we carried out the parking survey.
 It is anticipated that all parking spaces will be allocated to residents living on the estate, so it’s likely that visitors will need to park elsewhere.
 We will be discussing the parking allocation and management strategy closer to the time of allocating you your new home.

 How many electric charging points will we have in the car park?